waikereru/waikereru.github.io/_posts/2021-04-10-wild-lab-pumping.md

   - News
 ---

 The Wild Lab Tiaki Taiao is pumping.
-Here's a group of Eastland Institute of Technology teacher trainees at the Welcome Shelter.
+Here's a group of Eastern Institute of Technology (Tairawhiti) teacher trainees at the Welcome Shelter.

 {% include figure image_path="/assets/images/news/eit-student-teachers-at-the-wild-lab.jpg" caption="EIT student teachers at the Wild Lab" %}